 Treatment of Pupils

 Break-times: Pupils are treated as quickly as possible.
-They are currently treated by the teaching assistant on door duty, at the hall doors.
+They are treated by staff on-duty - who have their first aid bum bag with them outside.
+Any emergency help can be called for using the walkie-talkies.